Evacuation - What to consider in case of emergency ⚠️

 An efficient early warning system is part of a fast and effective evacuation in emergency situations.

-• When the water alarm signal sounds, leave the endangered area immediately and go to the nearest assembly point
+• When the water alarm signal sounds, leave the endangered area immediately and go to the nearest assembly point.

-• Notify neighbours
+• Notify neighbours.

-• Pack emergency luggage
+• Pack an emergency bag.

-• Take pets with you whenever possible
+• Take your pets with you if possible

-What should be observed during an evacuation?
+What should you do during an evacuation?

 • Leave the endangered zone in a safe manner

-– Avoid unsafe bridges and paths
+• Avoid unsafe bridges and paths

-– Stay on marked roads and footpaths
+• Stay on marked roads and footpaths